persephone-tools/persephone/README.md

 The tool is implemented in Python/Tensorflow with extensibility in mind.
 Currently just one model is implemented, which uses bidirectional LSTMs and the connectionist temporal classification (CTC) loss function.

 We are happy to offer direct help to anyone who wants to use it.
 If you're having trouble, contact Oliver Adams at oliver.adams@gmail.com.
-We are also very welcome to thoughts, constructive criticism, help with design and development and any pull requests you may have.
+We are also very welcome to thoughts, constructive criticism, help with design, development and documentation, along with any pull requests you may have.

 ## Quickstart